XavierW10/XavierW10.github.io/README.md

 Part1:

 After my the standard additions I made to my website, I added my linkedIn profile url to the bottom of the page (next to my github profile).
+I also made the About Me header red and in italics.